angular/angular/aio/content/guide/router.md

 * You can speed up load time for users that only visit certain areas of the application.
 * You can continue expanding lazy loaded feature areas without increasing the size of the initial load bundle.

-You're already made part way there.
+You're already part of the way there.
 By organizing the application into modules&mdash;`AppModule`, `HeroesModule`, `AdminModule` and `CrisisCenterModule`&mdash;you have natural candidates for lazy loading.